Chinglish: Vocabulary

-A 2015 sign in Namtso, Xizang promoting environmental awareness and conservation. lit.
+A 2015 sign in Namtso, Tibet promoting environmental awareness and conservation. lit.
 'Together let's protect the blue sky and clear water wholeheartedly / Hand in hand we'll create a beautiful home.'

 Some similar words are generally confused by most Chinglish speakers, for example "emergent" instead of "emergency" or "urgent", because of incorrect entries in dictionaries.

 In Chinglish, "I know" is generally used instead of the term "I see", when used to tell others that you understand what they said.